We want you to be happy with your jewelry as long as possible. There´s a lot you can do to maintain your pieces in good condition.

 Chemicals like perfume, vinegar, and lemon juice easily damage pearls and should not come in contact with them.
 Heat can turn pearls brown, dry air can damage pearls.
 After wearing pearls wipe them off with a soft cloth or chamois, which may be dry or damp.
 This will prevent dirt from accumulating and will keep perspiration, which is slightly acidic, from eating away at the pearl nacre.

 You can use alcohol to dissolve any dirt.
 However, don’t use alcohol on pearl jewelry.
 Soap, warm water and a soft brush will do in most of your cleaning needs.
 Make sure the brush is very soft when used on metal, especially gold, which can be scratched relatively easily.
 Use a soft cloth to dry and buff your jewelry once it’s cleaned.

 Stay away from ultrasonic cleaners, they clean jewelry with sound waves.
 This vibration shakes off dirt, but they can also cause serious damage.

-Store your jewelry safely and prevent pieces from moving around especially while traveling.
-Fabric-lined jewelry boxes are ideal, this can be as simple as using a shoebox and pieces of fabric.
+Store your jewelry safely and prevent pieces from moving around especially while traveling, preferably in the original box that came with the item.
 Do not store your jewelry inside leather, this can tarnish gold and especially silver.
 Sometimes jewelry tarnishes when it’s not worn.
 To maintain the luster of your jewelry, you can place silver anti-tarnish strips in your storage container to absorb the oxidants that discolor and tarnish jewelry.